photonstorm/lazer/worklog.md

 ### 1st December 2015

-Today I started on the Canvas Graphics functions.
-So far I've done: Clear, Fill, FillGradient, FillPattern, Line, LineCap, LineDash, LineJoin, LineWidth, MiterLimit, Stroke, StrokeGradient, StrokePattern and Rectangle.
+Today I did the Canvas Graphics functions.
+So far I've done: Clear, Fill, FillGradient, FillPattern, Line, LineCap, LineDash, LineJoin, LineWidth, MiterLimit, Stroke, StrokeGradient and StrokePattern.

+Have added Canvas Graphics primitives: Arc, Circle and Rectangle.
+These draw direct to the context with no state saving or restoration, they're pure drawing functions.
+However I've also added the Shape class, which encapsulates the canvas state saving, translation, rotation and rendering of primitives.
+Circle and Rectangle both extend Shape and allow for an easy way to blast geometry onto the canvas.
+More shapes can now follow (star, heart, line, etc) and also Paths for shape masks.

 ### 27th November 2015